-As of June 30, 2021, the Commission had 18 active staff members or 100% of staff at the time, who received Title VI training in FY21.
-Due to the Governor's stay-at-home orders for state employees due to the pandemic, staff received training virtually on May 18, 2021 by the Title VI Coordinator.
-For new staff, the Title VI Coordinator provides training as part of their orientation process.
+As of June 30, 2023, the Commission had 19 active staff members and 100% of staff received Title VI training in FY23.
+Training this year as done in person and virtually but was held on June 13, 2023 by the Title VI Coordinator.
+For new staff that comes in throughout the year, the Title VI Coordinator provides training as part of their orientation process.

-The Title VI training for staff was broken into different parts: Title VI & LEP, ADA compliance, and new processes as reflected on the agenda.
-The training served as an interactive review of timelines, expectations of grantees on Title VI, what to do when LEP individuals need language accessibility, use of the LEP log-book, and how to ensure good experiences for people with disabilities (Appendix H contains all training materials used).
+The Title VI training for staff was broken into different parts: Title VI & LEP, ADA compliance, and new processes as reflected on the agenda (see Appendix H).
+The training served as an interactive review of timelines, expectations of grantees on Title VI, what to do when LEP individuals need language accessibility, use of the LEP logbook, and how to ensure good experiences for people with disabilities (Appendix H contains all training materials used).